midzer/choices/README.md

 | `npm run js:build`        | Compile Choices to an uglified JavaScript file               |
 | `npm run css:watch`       | Watch SCSS files for changes.
 On a change, run build process |
 | `npm run css:build`       | Compile, minify and prefix SCSS files to CSS                 |

+### Interested in contributing?

+We're always interested in having more active maintainers.
+Please get in touch if you're interested 👍

 ## License